-This Geothermal Reservoir Engineering course is designed by Dr. Roland N. Horne to teach participants how to:
+This Geothermal Reservoir Engineering webinar is designed by Dr. Roland N. Horne to teach participants how to:

-- Apply knowledge of mathematics, science, and engineering to direct-use applications of geothermal energy.
+- Apply knowledge of mathematics, science, and engineering to applications of geothermal energy.

-- Formulate and solve engineering problems related to direct-use applications of geothermal energy.
+- Formulate and solve engineering problems related to applications of geothermal energy.

 - Use the techniques, skills and modern engineering computational tools necessary for engineering practice.